Bill Cosby sexual assault cases: In popular culture

-The 2022 premiere of the 21st season of Law & Order touched on the Cosby cases, with the plot being centered around the murder of an entertainer (in this case a singer) released from prison after his conviction was overturned in a manner resembling Cosby's; like Cosby, he had been accused of many counts of rape yet maintained his innocence but was shot and killed by a victim looking for revenge.
+The 2022 premiere of the 21st season of Law & Order touched on the Cosby cases, with the plot being centered around the murder of an entertainer (in this case a singer) released from prison after his conviction was overturned in a manner resembling Cosby's; like Cosby, he was accused of many counts of rape yet maintained his innocence but was shot and killed by a victim looking for revenge.

-In 2022, W. Kamau Bell and Showtime released the documentary We Need to Talk About Cosby, which dissects Cosby's significant contributions to American and African-American culture and interviews his many alleged rape victims, exploring his complicated and difficult legacy.
+In 2022, W. Kamau Bell released the Showtime documentary We Need to Talk About Cosby, which explores Cosby's life and career up to his sexual assault cases, through conversations with comedians, journalists, and survivors.
+A representative for Cosby issued a statement days before the premiere, stating: "Mr. Cosby has spent more than 50 years standing with the excluded; made it possible for some to be included; standing with the disenfranchised; and standing with those women and men who were denied respectful work because of race and gender within the expanses of the entertainment industries, continues to be the target of numerous media that have, for too many years, distorted and omitted truths ... intentionally.
+Mr. Cosby vehemently denies all allegations waged against him.
+Let's talk about Bill Cosby.
+He wants our nation to be what it proclaims itself to be: a democracy."

 Hush money payments and cover-up

-It has been reported that one of the reasons many of Cosby's accusers did not initially come forward is that Cosby gave them money in exchange for their silence.
+It has been reported that one reason many Cosby accusers did not initially come forward is that Cosby gave them money in exchange for silence.
 When asked in his deposition whom he wished to keep the affair from, Cosby replied "Mrs. Cosby".

 In November 2014, former NBC facilities manager Frank Scotti told the New York Daily News that while working on The Cosby Show, Cosby funneled regular payments to several women via money orders that Scotti was told to purchase in his own name.
-Among the women identified in receipts that Scotti preserved for more than 20 years were Shawn Thompson, Cosby's admitted mistress who later accused him of fathering her child, and Angela Leslie, who claimed Cosby made unwanted sexual advances toward her in the early 1990s.
+Among the women identified in receipts that Scotti preserved for more than 20 years were Shawn Thompson, Cosby's admitted mistress who later accused him of fathering her child, and Angela Leslie, who claimed Cosby made unwanted sexual advances to her in the early 1990s.
 Scotti "suspected that [Cosby] was having sex with them".
 He also noted that Cosby "was covering himself by having my name on [the money orders].
 It was a coverup."
 Scotti also claimed that Cosby regularly took aspiring models and actresses into his dressing room and instructed Scotti, "Stand outside the door and don't let anyone in."
 In a later interview for NBC's Today Show, Scotti said he "felt like a pimp".
 Cosby's lawyer Martin Singer denied Scotti's accusations and said the walker-bound 90-year-old was merely seeking "his 15 minutes of fame".

-In the 2005 deposition that was made public in July 2015, Cosby admitted to making regular payments to Therese Serignese to reward her for good grades.
+In the 2005 deposition made public in July 2015, Cosby admitted to making regular payments to Therese Serignese to reward her for good grades.